akhmeed19/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - A Python-based simulation that visualizes these relationships.

 While the idealized model offers significant insights, real-world applications require accounting for additional factors like air resistance, wind, and variable terrain.
 Future extensions might include these effects to provide a more comprehensive understanding of projectile motion in practical scenarios.

+---

+This document should serve as a solid starting point for further exploration into projectile dynamics and can be expanded with more sophisticated models to simulate realistic conditions.